cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 </CodeGroup>

-Starport scaffolded GUI elements relating to your message with a Vue.js frontend framework.
+Ignite CLI scaffolded GUI elements relating to your message with a Vue.js frontend framework.
 You can, for instance, start with this function in:

 <CodeGroup>